Where to Park, Shop and Dine in the Atlanta Airport

 A. From the north/downtown: Take I-85 North to exit 18A to ATL.
 From the south: Take I-75 North to I-285 West to exit 3 to ATL.
 From the east and west: Take I-285 to I-85 to exit 18A to ATL

 Q. How big is Hartsfield-Jackson Atlanta International Airport?

 A. The entire airport is spread out over 4,700 acres.
 The terminals make up 130 acres of this land.

 Q. How busy is Hartsfield-Jackson Atlanta International Airport?

 A. Hartsfield-Atlanta serves over 2,500 arrivals on a daily basis.
-It is the busiest airport as of 2015.
+It was the world's busiest airport from 1998 to 2019.